Bravehearts National Management Board is made up of individuals with a vast range of skills and experience.

 With the diverse membership of the Management Board, many differing views are represented.
 Not all members of the Management Board hold the same positions as Bravehearts on all matters, and likewise Bravehearts may hold different positions to the members.
 The common goal of the Bravehearts Management Board is a commitment to sharing their expertise and working together to assist Bravehearts ensuring the best interests and protection of children in our communities.

-Karl Morris is the Executive Chairman of Ord Minnett Ltd holding a Commerce Degree and Post Graduate Diplomas from the Stockbrokers Association, Institute of Company Directors and FINSIA.
-Karl sits on several Boards including the Stockbrokers Association of Australia, Queensland Theatre Company, Sydney Catholic Development Fund, Sydney Archdiocesan Investment and Finance Committees, the Brisbane Archdiocesan Investment Committee and is a Director of RACQ and Director and Governor of Notre Dame University of Australia.
+During his 20+ year career at Ord Minnett Ltd, Karl has managed all aspects of the business including stockbroking, funds management and corporate finance.
+Karl holds a Commerce Degree and Post Graduate Diploma’s from the Stockbrokers Association, Institute of Company Directors and FINSIA.
+Karl is a Board Member of the Stockbrokers Association of Australia, as well as the Queensland Theatre Company, the Sydney Catholic Development Fund, Sydney Archdiocesan Investment and Finance Committees, the Brisbane Archdiocesan Investment Committee as well as a Director of RACQ and Director and Governor of Notre Dame University of Australia.
+Karl lives in Brisbane with his wife Louise and their five children.

 (Senior Manager, Grant Thornton Accountants)